-As a web design and digital marketing company it is important to us to present out clients with accurate web traffic data.
+As a web design and user experience company it is important to us to present out clients with accurate web traffic data.
 Unfortunately there are a both spam bots and monitoring services that access your site and skew your analytic results.
 We will focus on setting up filters today to attempt to only show results of human eyeballs viewing the site not computer generated spam or monitoring services.
 This will more accurately reflect how real people interact with your website.
 Computer generated traffic is generally shorter visits less pages visited and a higher bounce rate.
 Removing the spam data will help you properly analyze your results and help you make changes to your website to increase your conversions and marketing goals.

 We’ll use our website as an example.
 Below is a screen shot of the referral traffic for the past month.